Connduit/tiny_vm/README.md

 # tiny_vm
 A tiny virtual machine interpreter for Quack programs

-## Work in progress

-This is intended to become the core of an interpreter for the Winter 2022 offering of CIS 461/561 compiler construction course at University of Oregon, if I can ready it in time.

 ## Usage
 After building tiny_vm, run parser.py and enter a mathematical expression that you wish to compute.